sghiassy/StateKit/README.md

 ### Benefits

-  * **Reduced Cyclomatic Complexity** - Because most if not all branching logic can be described and captured in the state chart, your functions are safe to assume they will only be called when needed.
-This guarantee, allows for less error checking and less logic branching in your functions which reduces cyclomatic compleixty.
+  * **Reduced [Cyclomatic Complexity](http://en.wikipedia.org/wiki/Cyclomatic_complexity)** - Because most if not all branching logic can be described and captured in the state chart, your functions are safe to assume they will only be called when needed.
+This guarantee, allows for less error checking and less logic branching in your functions which reduces [cyclomatic compleixty](http://en.wikipedia.org/wiki/Cyclomatic_complexity).
   * **Garbage-in - Sanity-out** - As application's grow, the environment that the code work in gets continually more convulated. `NSNotificationEvents`, User events, Timer events, broken code all contribute towards denegrating the application's code's flow control and the developer's sanity.
 By delegating events / messages to the state chart, you can use an appropriate data structure to interpret the chaos and produce clean, purified flow-control.
-  * **Self-Documenting** - By capturing state in a tree, you can see, at an overview, all the logic branching for a file in one place.
+  * **Self-Documenting** - By capturing state in a tree, you can see, at an overview, all the logic branching for a file in one place in a way that visually describes the structure.
   * **Better Memory Management** - By creating the appropriate tree structure we can precisly define where/when objects should be allocated and deallocated.
 Nested states need not worry about objects having not been created as parent states will already have taken care of this fact.
   * **Single Source of Truth** - A single source of truth for state, what can be better.

 ## StateKit is NOT a Finite State Machine

-Statekit is a type of [Finite State Machine](http://en.wikipedia.org/wiki/Finite-state_machine) but not a FSM in the classical sense.
+[StateKit](https://github.com/sghiassy/StateKit) is a type of [Finite State Machine](http://en.wikipedia.org/wiki/Finite-state_machine) but not a FSM in the classical sense.

-FSMs manage state as a graph - StateKit manages state as a tree.
+FSMs manage state as a graph - [StateKit](https://github.com/sghiassy/StateKit) manages state as a tree.
 And while all trees are graphs, not all graphs are trees.
 This distinction, while subtle, is important.

-Additionally State Kit adds event and tree traversal logic to the underlying data structure that allows for rapid application development.
+Additionally [StateKit](https://github.com/sghiassy/StateKit) adds event and tree traversal logic to the underlying data structure that allows for rapid application development.

 With experience you will be able to recognize which problems are better represented in a StartChart vs. a Finite State Machine.